wso2/docs-is/en/docs/guides/adaptive-auth/age-based-adaptive-auth.md

     ![Error message based on age validation](../../assets/img/samples/age-validation.png)

-    You will now be restricted from logging in as Alex is underage.
+    You will be restricted from logging in as Alex is underage.